oscar-system/GenericCharacterTables.jl/docs/src/characters.md

 - `ct[i:j]` returns the values $i$ to $j$,
 - `ct[:]` returns all values.

-The $i$th character type can be obtained by from a generic character table `g` in two ways: via `g[i]` or via `g[i,:]`.
+The $i$th character type can be obtained from a generic character table `g` in two ways: via `g[i]` or via `g[i,:]`.
 The following example demonstrates this.

 ```jldoctest